 Such charges shall be in addition to all other amounts payable under the project and shall be invoice separately.
 Substantive changes that amount to at least 15 % of the time required to produce the final product and or the value or scope of the services, the designer shall be entitled to submit a new invoice to client for written approval.

 The designer will only commence with such changes once such invoice is approved by the client.
 The designer further reserved the right to limit the number of design proposal and further changes due to time constraints on other projects.

 - CLIENT RESPONSIBILITIES

-If the client does not supply complete test and graphic content for all web pages contracted, within 4 (four) weeks of the date of the contract, the entire amount becomes due and payable.
+If the client does not supply complete text (copy) and graphic content for all web pages contracted, within 4 (four) weeks of the date of the contract, the entire amount becomes due and payable.
 If the client has not submitted complete text and graphics within 2 (two) calendar months from date of contract, an additional continuation fee of 10 % of the total contract price.

 SEO (Search Engine Optimization) projects requires the text content of the website to be sent in advance in order for the SEO to be planned and completed efficiently.

 Client further acknowledges that it shall be responsible for performing the following in a reasonable and timely manner: